 - use normal tape to attach the underlying edge of the overlapped plastics.

 I proceeded to place the plastic on the ground and layed some 2×4 that I had handy to keep the whole plastic down and call it a day.
 If I had kept going, I would have ripped the whole thing to shreds.
 Truth be told, the backyard water tap was frozen and I didn’t want to mess with it and risk a flood in the house (especially since the water tap was installed by the builder about 1 foot above and 3 inches to the right of my 200 Watt electrical panel).
+I may consider hiring commercial electrical services to fix that problem.

 TIP 2: plan laying the film when its warm AND before the first snow fall. it’s also a good idea to plan the edges properly especially if your yard slopes on both ends.